House panel finds Rep. Sheila Cherfilus-McCormick guilty of 25 ethics charges

 “I look forward to proving my innocence,” the congresswoman said in a statement.
 “Until then, my focus remains where it belongs: showing up for the great people of Florida’s 20th District who sent me to Washington to fight for them.”

-After Friday’s development, several Democrats publicly called on Cherfilus-McCormick to either resign or be expelled.
+Several Democrats also called on Cherfilus-McCormick to either resign or be expelled.

 “You can’t crime your way into legitimate power,” Rep. Marie Gluesenkamp Perez, D-Wash., posted on X. “Since she was found guilty, she should resign or be removed.”

-Minority Leader Hakeem Jeffries, D-N.Y., did not answer when asked Friday if Cherilus-McCormick should remain in the House.
+Minority Leader Hakeem Jeffries, D-N.Y., did not answer when asked Friday if Cherfilus-McCormick should remain in the House.

 There is recent precedent for expelling a member of Congress before the conclusion of their federal criminal case.
 In 2023, the House expelled then-Rep. George Santos, R-N.Y., in a bipartisan 311-114 vote, making him the first House member in modern history to be expelled before a federal conviction.